reverentgeek/okta.github.io/_source/_posts/2019-05-21-vue-schematics.md

 You can find the example schematic for this tutorial [on GitHub](https://github.com/oktadeveloper/vue-schematics-example).

-We've written a few blog posts on Schematics and Vue over on the Okta Developer blog.
+We've written several posts on Schematics and Vue on this blog.
 You might enjoy them too.

 * [Use Angular Schematics to Simplify Your Life](/blog/2019/02/13/angular-schematics)
 * [Use Schematics with React and Add OpenID Connect Authentication in 5 Minutes](/blog/2019/03/05/react-schematics)